lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 As a result of the macros used in the code above, the variables "FLAGS_m" and “FLAGS_d” have been created to hold the argument values.
 Focusing primarily on how the “FLAGS_d” is used to tell the Inference Engine which device to use, we follow the code in “main()” of “main.cpp”:

-1. First declare a map to hold the plugins as they are loaded.
+1. First a map is declared to hold the plugins as they are loaded.
 The mapping will allow the associated plugin InferencePlugin object to be found by name (e.g. "CPU")

 ```cpp
      // ---------------------Load plugins for inference engine------------------------------------------------